OUR EDUCATION PROGRAMME

-Our local teachers educate a different class of up to 50 students, from the schools in Luxor, four times a week.
+We educate a different class of up to fifty students, from the schools in Luxor, four times a week.
 They are taught that animals feel pain and how to care for them.
 They learn to be kind and respectful to all living creatures.
 This is vital for the long term improvement of animal welfare in the area.
 Much of what we see is through ignorance and breaking the cycle of misunderstandings and lack of knowledge will make sure there is a brighter future for animals in Egypt.

 Looking at them coming off the bus into ACE with a lot of noise and very much unorganised – it makes you think that a lesson would never have any effect on these kind of poor and badly educated kids …

 ...Finding some of them in tears when they see our photos of bleeding and badly treated animals.
 Looking at how much most of them are reacting with the lesson and how much they love the song and the story… It really makes you know that we are not wasting our time.
 They are really learning….
 And you feel that a lot of them are already changed before they return to the bus.

 These young boys came to ACE when they noticed their donkey had a sore beginning to form on his back, it was starting to get painful and they saw blood.

 Children come to the hospital and learn in the classroom but also get shown around the stables and get to see first-hand how we help animals and it is explained how to prevent their animal from suffering the same fate as those they see hospitalised.

 Many of the children are often saddened by what they see and have a great compassion towards the animals.
 By learning that they may have hurt their own animal at home without realising it they can be very upset.
 By supporting children through this and giving them the knowledge to make things better for their animals children can feel empowered to help ensure their animal doesn’t suffer.